green-api/whatsapp-demo-chatbot-golang/README.md

 All settings for receiving notifications are disabled by default; the chatbot will enable the following settings:
 ```
      "incomingWebhook": "yes",
-     "outgoingMessageWebhook": "yes",
+     "pollMessageWebhook": "yes",
-     "outgoingAPIMessageWebhook": "yes",
+     "markIncomingMessagesReaded": "yes"
 ```
-which are responsible for receiving notifications about incoming and outgoing messages.
+which are responsible for receiving notifications about incoming messages and polls.

 The process of changing settings takes several minutes, during which time the instance will be unavailable.
 Messages sent to the chatbot during this time will not be processed.